mehdi-mirzapour/French-CRS/README.md

 ## Running a pre-trained model pipelines in jupyter notebook
 The jupyter notebook "/demo/Text2CoreferenceChains.ipynb" describes all the essential steps.
 This file can be opened via Jupyter notebook and it demonstrates a walkthough with a runnnng example.

-## Running a pre-trained model pipelines in command line
-The jupyter notebook "/demo/Text2CoreferenceChains.ipynb" describes all the essential steps.
-This file can be opened via Jupyter notebook and it demonstrates a walkthough with a runnnng example.

 ## Training a new model in jupyter notebook
 The jupyter notebook "/demo/Model_ANCOR_Training.ipynb" describes all the essential steps.
 This file can be opened via Jupyter notebook and it demonstrates different possible strategies for training new models.